Welcome to the Harrison Family History blog.

 - still born male child - twin of Mary Helena (1882-1882)

 6. William HARRISON (February 28, 1852- June 22, 1923) m.
 1. Julia Ann O'BRIEN (1855 - February 24, 1882) on March 12, 1881 at St. Patrick's Roman Catholic Church, Dixie, Peel County.
-According to her death registration Julia died of septicemia 10 days after the birth of her daughter.
+Julia was the daughter of Christopher O'Brien of Etobicoke Township, York County.
+According to her death registration Julia died of septicemia 10 days after the birth of her daughter Mary Clare.
 When Julia died she was buried in the Fifth Line Cemetery (also known as Elmbank Cemetery).
-The cemetery later became landlocked within the ground of the Malton Airport (now Pearson International Airport).
-Though many opposed it (including me), The cemetery was "closed" in 2005 to allow for further expansion of the airport and the 634 remains were moved to Assumption Catholic Cemetery on Tomken Road just south of Derry Road East in Mississauga.
+The cemetery later became landlocked within the grounds of the Malton Airport (now Pearson International Airport).
+Though many opposed it (including me), the cemetery was "closed" in 2005 to allow for further expansion of the airport and the 634 remains were excavated and re interred at Assumption Catholic Cemetery on Tomken Road just south of Derry Road East in Mississauga.
 The remains were placed in a dedicated section at the east end of the cemetery with a ceremonial plaque listing all the names of those buried there.
 From the excavations it was possible to identify a number of the remains but unfortunately Julia Ann O'Brien was not one of them.
 William had 100 acres of land on the west side of present day Clarkway Drive south of Mayfield Road.
 He sold this circa 1906 and moved to the north east corner of Dixie Road and Dundas Street in Toronto Township (present day City of Mississauga) where he operated a market garden.
 They had one child:

 - Matthew Joseph (August 2, 1884 - 1946) m.
 Anne Loretto KELLY on November 22, 1916 at St. Mary's Roman Catholic Church, Port Credit, Peel County Annie was born in Streetsville and was the daughter of William KELLY and Anna MCKEOWN.
 Witnesses to the marriage were James Francis Harrison (my grandfather) of New Toronto and Nellie Madigan of 321 Brock Avenue.
 They had 5 children together.
 Matthew worked as a Stationary Engineer for Dominion Bridge Company making sure that the machinery in the facility was running properly.
 Matthew lived with his family first on Brad Street, then Dundas Street West, and later at 318 Pacific Avenue across the street from St. Cecelia's Roman Catholic Church.
 Originally in the Town of West Toronto, it was a short streetcar ride down Dundas Street West to the Dominion Bridge Company located on Sorauren Avenue just south of Dundas Street West.